 Located in Tsilivi near the island's capital, this sports bar has huge TVs and caters to fans of all sporting disciplines, from football to rugby.
 They also do food if you're in need of sustenance towards the end of the evening, and the drinks are very reasonably priced.
 There's often karaoke here, while the resident Elvis impersonator is sure to delight audiences of all ages.

 If all those drinking games, bars set on fire and people dancing in cages has worn you out, you might want to head to Kalamaki, to this delightfully chilled out cocktail bar by the beach.
-No blaring TV screens, no deafening music, no live music or entertainment, just good company and delicious drinks.
+No blaring TV screens, no deafening music, no live music or entertainment, just good company, delicious drinks and the kind of spectacular views that holidays to Greece are renowned for.
 What's more, owner Kev has a rule that all first-time cocktails can be returned and replaced with another, free of charge, to ensure that everyone has a pleasant experience.